ghschaden/CSSP-Proceedings/README.txt

 README.txt
-Prepared by C. Pinon (cjpinon@implicature.xyz) for EISS 13 (see https://implicature.xyz/eiss13/)
+Initially prepared by C. Pinon (cjpinon@implicature.xyz) for EISS 13 (see https://implicature.xyz/eiss13/)
 2020-12-30 v3.2a
 2020-02-02 v3.2
 Modified by B. Crysmann and G. Schaden for EISS 14.
+2022-07-02 v.
+3.3

-This is a LaTeX template package for EISS 13, for either pdflatex or latex as the typesetting engine.
+This is a LaTeX template package for EISS, for either pdflatex, xelatex or lualatex as the typesetting engine (we recommend the use of xelatex).
+As of EISS 14, latex with dvi output is no longer supported.

-This package consists of 12 files:
+This package consists of 11 files:

 README.txt
 lppl.txt
 eiss.sty
-eiss13_logo_blank.eps
 eiss13_logo_blank.pdf
 gl-authoryear-comp.cbx
 biblatex-gl.bbx